 .

-On the second question agenda was addressed by ________________________________ (full name),
+On the second question the agenda was addressed by ________________________________ (full name),

 "behind"

-(signatures) (decryption of signatures)
+(signatures) (decoding of signatures)

-"against" no
+no "against"

 "abstained" no

-On the third question agenda was made by ________________________________ (full name), who proposed to approve the charter of the community.
+On the third question The agenda was addressed by ________________________________ (full name), who proposed to approve the Community Charter.

 "behind" __________________ _______________________